dthain/opsys-sp24/project4/index.md

-Consider what happens when you have a large amount of work to accomplish, but you cannot simply run them everything at once: downloading  lots of large files, sending models to a 3D-printer, rendering lots of frames for a movie, processing credit card payments, etc.
+Consider what happens when you have a large amount of work to accomplish, but you cannot simply run them everything at once: downloading  lots of large files, sending models to a 3D printer, rendering lots of frames for a movie, processing credit card payments, etc.
 To manage a large amount of work, you need a **job scheduler** which will accept submissions, arrange for them to execute, and report back information